cardflopper/cardflopper.github.io/colossal-arena.md

 ### Placing a Secret Bet

 To place a secret bet, choose a combat card from your hand that corresponds to the creature you wish to bet on.
 Place it face down in front of you, then place one of your bet tokens on top of it.
-For example, if you have the Magus’s combat 3 card in your hand, you may place it face down in front of you with one of your bet tokens on top of it to make a secret bet on the Magus’.
+For example, if you have the Magus’s combat 3 card in your hand, you may place it face down in front of you with one of your bet tokens on top of it to make a secret bet on the Magus.
 The combat card is used only to indicate which creature you are placing your secret bet on and it is discarded if you later reveal your secret bet.
 If a secret bet pays out at the end of the game, it is worth 5 gold.
 Keep in mind the following restrictions regarding secret bets:

 * You may only make 1 secret bet per game.
 * You may only make a secret bet during the first round of the game.
 After a creature has been eliminated, no further secret bets may be made.